kgibilterra/GoCamp/README.md

 Python, Ruby and Javascript We'll have a look at how and what are the pitfalls.

-##Valor, an open platform for writing written in Go
+##Valor, an open platform for Writing
+written in Go
 *Faraz Fazle*